nucypher/nucypher/docs/source/architecture/contracts.md

 * `WorkLock` Manages token distribution
 * `Upgradeable` Base contract for [upgrading](/architecture/upgradeable_proxy_contracts)
 * `Dispatcher` Proxy to other contracts and provides upgrading of the `StakingEscrow`, `PolicyManager` and `Adjudicator` contracts
-* `PreallocationEscrow` Locks tokens for predetermined time.
-Tokens will be unlocked after specified time and all tokens can be used as stake in the `StakingEscrow` contract
+* `PreallocationEscrow` Locks tokens for some predetermined time.
+Tokens will be unlocked after the specified time and all tokens can be used as stake in the `StakingEscrow` contract

 ## Deployment Procedure